 - Improvise – leave the journal at home and forget about programming your workout.
 Challenge yourself intermittently.
 If you’re having a good day, then push it; if not, then just go easy.

 - Bonus activities: cool/cold water bathing, barefooting, fasting, shelter building, safely starting fires, etc.

 Ryan McGowan is a former engineer and ironman who left the commercial construction industry to pursue his passion of helping people become healthier and more adventurous.
+He is currently Rhode Island’s only certified MovNat trainer and implements a minimalist approach to fitness with more of a focus on movement skill and play.
 His company, Laid-back Fitness, is located in Warwick and is a combination of a fitness center and playground.